Ensono/amido.github.io/docs/testing.md

 This container make running static code analysis a breeze in the pipelines.

-In order to run, the export the followings environment variables for the SonarCloud Project:
+To run, the export the followings environment variables for the SonarCloud Project:

 ```bash